cristianstoichin/proposals/dark_mist_proposal.md

 **Long-term Advantages:**
 - Platform designed for scale from day one
+- **Serverless = No Fixed Costs:** No servers to maintain, automatic scaling, pay only for actual usage
 - Clean codebase ready for future features
 - Monitoring and analytics already implemented
 - Mobile-responsive design thoroughly tested